If you’ve had to delay your investment journey until your 40s, don’t worry – you’re there now, and that’s what matters. Better late than never, right?

 To do this, you could consider opening a Stocks and Shares ISA.
 A Stocks and Shares ISA lets you invest in a tax-friendly way, so you don’t need to pay tax on any profits you gain, meaning you get to keep more your potential returns – what’s not to love?

-Investing in an ISA does come with some rules though.
-Firstly, you’re only allowed to pay in one Stocks & Shares ISA per tax year.
-Secondly, the amount you can put each tax year in your ISA is limited to £20,000 – this is your ISA allowance for 2022/23, and although it’s been the same amount since 2017/18, the ISA limit could potentially change in the future.
+Secondly, the amount you can put each tax year in your ISA is limited to £20,000 – this is your ISA allowance for 2023/24, and although it’s been the same amount since 2017/18, the ISA limit could potentially change in the future.

 And don’t forget about your pension!